• Skip to primary navigation

 Is peanut sauce and satay the same?

 Satay sauce is a spicy peanut sauce that commonly contains lime juice, ginger and chilli.
-It originated from Indonesia, although many people associate it with Thai cuisine.
+It originated in Indonesia, although many people associate it with Thai cuisine.

 Why is my chicken chewy in my curry?